 The Illinois Zephyr coach seating features a fold-down tray and seat back pockets.

-Overhead luggage racks and a shelf at one end where you can also put your belongings.
+Each coach car has overhead luggage racks and a shelf at one end for your belongings.

 Business class